 Yes.
 For each release, we test a variety of application stacks (including Wildfly, Active MQ, Cassandra, WebLogic Server, WebSphere Application Server, JBoss, and Tomcat), as well as other open source software and 3rd party apps.
 Please contact us if you have a question about a particular application.

-- Why should business owners care about Zing?
+- Why should line of business managers care about Zing?

-Zing helps you meet your business objectives without re-engineering your existing systems.
+It’s simple — Zing reduces Capex and Opex.
+You’ll need substantially less hardware or fewer cloud instances to meet your performance and scalability targets.
+As your business grows you can get more out of your existing capital investment — scaling up is less expensive than with any other Java runtime.
+Zing also helps you meet your business objectives without re-engineering your existing systems.
 You’ll deliver a better customer experience, support more users on your existing infrastructure — and you’ll be able to deploy new features faster than your competition.
 Java applications are often business-critical and mission-critical.
 Performance and scalability issues that affect revenue and usage are often NOT due to the application, database or network but are more often related to the choice of JVM.
 By choosing Zing, you can eliminate unexpectedly long wait times for users and out-of-memory crashes to capture lost revenue and customers and deliver a consistent user experience even when demand spikes unexpectedly.

 - My application has to deliver a strict service level.
 How can Zing help?